-- E. Illustration of voting for environmental regulations (see the diagram above): - i.
-Assume that three voters have different tastes for environmental quality but have similar tastes for non-environmental goods. - This allows the figure above to be used to characterize each voter's MC of environmental regulation with a single curve, - Each voter's MB from environmental regulation is characterized by their individual estimates of the merits or effects of environmental quality. - Note that Bob is the median voter in this diagram.
-(Explain why.) - ii.
-The median voter model, thus, implies that government will adopt policy Qb. - iii.
-Notice, however, that the median voter's ideal point is not necessarily the same as the Pareto efficient level of regulation, because Bob has no reason to take account of the benefits and costs imposed on other voters. - There are "political" externalities as well as environmental ones. - (Remember we assuming self-interested voting.) - iv.
-In the illustration above, Q differs from Qb. - Namely, $Q^{} > Q^b$ - However, cases also exist in which $Q^{} < Q^b$ (draw such a case). - v.
+D. Illustration of voting for environmental regulations (see the diagram above):

+- i.
+Assume that three voters have different tastes for environmental quality but have similar tastes for non-environmental goods. - This allows the figure above to be used to characterize the MC of environmental regulation with the same curve, - and the MB from environmental regulation to be characterized by their individual curves - Note that Bob is the median voter.
+(Why?) - ii.
+The median voter model, thus, implies that government will adopt policy Q\b. - iii.
+Notice, however, that the median voter's ideal point is not necessarily the same as the Pareto efficient level of regulation, because Bob has no reason to take account of the benefits and costs imposed on other voters.

+- There are "political" externalities as well as environmental ones. - (Remember we assuming self-interested voting.) - iv.
+In the illustration above, Q\\ differs from Q\b. - Namely, Q\\ > Q\b - However, cases also exist in which $Q^{} < Q^b$ (draw such a case). - v.
 What does this imply about environmental regulation in a democracy?